cqse/Teamscale-AzureDevOps-Extension/README.md

 Plugin for Azure DevOps that provides

 - Extension for the WorkItems pages to show a TestGap badge
-- Pipeline Task to upload coverage, findings, ... reports to Teamscale
+- Pipeline Task to upload coverage, findings, and other reports to Teamscale

 # Building